unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/file-systems.md

 ## Reformatting a drive

 Reformatting a drive in Unraid will erase all of your data and create a new, empty file system.
-This process is useful for securely erasing a drive, resolving persistent file system errors, or starting fresh with a new format.
+This process is useful for resolving persistent file system errors or starting fresh with a new format.

 :::warning
 Reformatting will permanently erase all data on the drive.
 Always back up any important files before you begin.